ankaAR/bestiario5e/_creatures/wereraven.md

 ***Multiattack (Human or Hybrid Form Only).*** The wereraven makes two weapon attacks, one of which can be with its hand crossbow.

 ***Beak (Raven or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 1 piercing damage in raven form, or 4 (1d4+2) piercing damage in hybrid form.
+Impacto: 1 piercing damage in raven form, or 4 (1d4+2) puntos de daño perforante in hybrid form.
 If the target is humanoid, it must succeed on a DC 10 Constitution saving throw or be cursed with wereraven lycanthropy.

 ***Shortsword (Humanoid or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
-Impacto: 5 (1d6+2) piercing damage.
+Impacto: 5 (1d6+2) puntos de daño perforante.

 ***Hand Crossbow (Humanoid or Hybrid Form Only).*** Ranged Weapon Attack: +4 to hit, range 30/120 pies, un objetivo.
-Impacto: 5 (1d6+2) piercing damage.
+Impacto: 5 (1d6+2) puntos de daño perforante.